 Terry King (6 p.m.
 7 p.m.)

 I spent 18 years at legendary radio station KVIL Dallas/FTW.
 While at KVIL, worked Mornings, Middays, Afternoons, Evenings & Overnights.
 One of two in the history of the station to work every shift on the clock.
-While at KVIL, hosted a round the world race with listeners, 13 countries in 11 days & all on the air.
+While at KVIL, hosted around the world race with listeners, 13 countries in 11 days & all on the air.
 Spent a little close time with “Check Point Charlie” in Berlin before going behind the wall with “The Great Race 2”.
 Yes before Reagan got Gorbachev to “Tear down that wall”.
 It was a glorified scavenger hunt.
 Eat your heart out “Amazing Race”.
 I have two wonderful daughters, Madison & Jillian.
-Jillian is a 8 time Special Olympics gold medalist, Madison a star on the stage and attending Alabama, “Roll Tide”.
+Jillian is an 8 time Special Olympics gold medalist, Madison a star on the stage and attending Alabama, “Roll Tide”.
 My three great loves: Family, Food & any fish on the end of my fly rod!

 Steve Edwards (7 p.m.-12 a.m.)

-I’ve always loved radio, but my first ‘hands-on’ experience was at a county fair in Texas when I was 6 or 7.
+I’ve always loved radio, but my first ‘hands-on experience was at a county fair in Texas when I was 6 or 7.
 A country station was doing a remote out of a big step van.
-My dad had to lift me up to the windows so I could see their mobile studio.
+My dad had to lift me to the windows so I could see their mobile studio.
 When the D.J. waved and said hello to me – on the air – I was hooked.
 I love all types of music, but country is my favorite.
-I’m truly blessed in that radio has allowed me to share my love of music and I love the people I work with.
+I’m truly blessed that radio has allowed me to share my love of music and I love the people I work with.
 It’s a match made in heaven.
 One of my favorite radio career highlights was interviewing Alton Brown from the Food Network.
 I’ve never been so star-struck!
 I could barely form coherent sentences during the interview.
 Alton was a true professional and made me feel comfortable.
 Steve keeps busy with myriad interests including cooking, health and fitness, home improvement projects, and extreme Christmas light decorating.

 Buzz Jackson (12 a.m.-5 a.m.)